 But there is research that can help you determine whether you can salvage your current job or whether the mismatch between you and your current position is so great that you need to look for a new one.

-Various models help to explain and predict burnout, which is now an official medical diagnosis, according to the World Health Organization.
+According to the World Health Organization, Various models help explain and predict burnout, which is now an official medical diagnosis.

 One called the Areas of Worklife model (drawn from research by Christina Maslach and Michael P. Leiter of the University of California at Berkeley and Acadia University, respectively) identifies six areas where you could experience imbalances that lead to burnout.